Definition 1: Definition and Argument

 2.4.1 Essentialist definition (definition in intension)

-2.4.2 Lexicographical definition
+2.4.2 Lexicographic definition

 — Give the typical contexts of use associated with these meanings.

-Linguistic definitions simultaneously draw on different kinds of definition.
+Linguistic definitions draw simultaneously on different kinds of definitions.
 Knowledge of words (lexical definitions) and knowledge of things (encyclopedic scientific definitions) are theoretically clearly separated.
-They are, however, inextricably linked for current terms having an encyclopedic definition.
-“When the barometer falls, the weather turns bad”: is the deduction backed by a meteorological physical law expressing knowledge about the variations in atmospheric pressure?
-Or is it included in the linguistic meaning of the word?
-Knowing the functional meaning of the word “barometer” is to know that “when it falls, the weather turns bad.”
+However, they are, inextricably linked for current terms that have an encyclopedic definition.
+“When the barometer falls, the weather turns bad”: is this deduction supported by a meteorological physical law that expresses knowledge about the variations in atmospheric pressure?
+Or is it contained in the linguistic meaning of the word?
+To knowi the functional meaning of the word “barometer” is to know that “when it falls, the weather turns bad.”

 Encyclopedias collect only conceptual terms.
 Encyclopedic definitions summarize the state of knowledge about things and concepts referred to by the term.
 A good definition of a thing stabilizes a well-constructed knowledge.